-Take home some delicious local and/or organic food from an Asheville Farmer's Market.
-Also see our Guide to Farms to Visit in Western North Carolina near Asheville.
+Take home some delicious local and/or organic food from one of our many farmers' markets located throughout western North Carolina.
+Also, see our Guide to Farms to Visit in Western North Carolina near Asheville.

-During your visit, don't miss the Western North Carolina Farmer's Market.
-The market is conveniently near downtown Asheville, and between two major Interstate highways (I-40 & I-26 on Brevard Road).
-They are on a thirty-six-acre site with a beautiful panoramic view of the mountains and the Biltmore Estate.
-The market was first opened in 1977, and is now open all year round, and seven days a week.
-The public is invited to come here and enjoy the atmosphere and character of the mountains.
+The biggest one is the Western North Carolina Farmer's Market, open every day!
+This 36-acre complex is conveniently and between two major Interstate highways (I-40 & I-26 on Brevard Road).
+Come enjoy the atmosphere and character of the mountains.
 Admission is free.
-The retail area features displays of high quality fruits and vegetables, mountain crafts, jams, jellies, preserves, sourwood honey, and dozens of other farm fresh items.
+The retail area features displays of high-quality fruits and vegetables, mountain crafts, jams, jellies, preserves, sourwood honey and dozens of other farm-fresh items.
 Inside you will also find a deli that offers sandwiches and ice cream.
-These buildings are open daily 8:00 a.m. to 6:00 p.m., April-October; 8:00 a.m. to 5:00 p.m., November-March.
-See our Western NC Farmers Market Guide & Event Calendar.
+Many special events.

 Black Mountain Tailgate Market